daeuniverse/dae/docs/getting-started/external-dns.md

    ```

 4. If you bind to LAN, make sure your DHCP server will distribute dae as the DNS server (DNS request should be forwarded by dae for domain based traffic split).
+5. If there is still a DNS issue and there are no warn/error logs, you have to change your listening port of external DNS (here is AdGuardHome) from 53 to non-53 port.
+See [#31](https://github.com/v2rayA/dae/issues/31#issuecomment-1467358364).

 ## External DNS on another machine in LAN